Approximate low-weight check codes and circuit lower bounds for noisy ground states: Superpolynomial noisy ground states

 \paragraph*{\textbf{A $\QMA$-complete language}.} Let $L = (L_{yes},L_{no})$ be the $\QMA$-complete language such that instances of $L$ are descriptions of verifier circuits that act on a witness state and some ancilla qubits.
 A circuit $C$ is in $L_{yes}$ if there exists a witness state $\ket{\xi}$ such that $C$ accepts $\ket{\xi,0}$ with probability at least $1 - \gamma$.
 A circuit $C$ is in $L_{no}$ if for all witness states, $C$ accepts $\ket{\xi,0}$ with probability at most $\gamma$.
 Via standard $\QMA$ amplification techniques, we will assume without loss of generality that $\gamma \leq \exp(-n^a)$ for some universal constant $a > 0$, where $n$ represents the number of qubits that $C$ acts on.
 Furthermore, through padding we can always assume that $C$ has fewer than $n$ gates.

-\paragraph*{\textbf{A good error correcting code}.} Let $\{ Q_k \}$ be an explicit family of quantum error correcting codes such that each $Q_k$ is an $[[n,k,d]]_q$ code with $q=O(1)$, $n = O(k)$ and $d \geq \theta n$.
-Such asymptotically good codes are known for sufficiently small $\theta$; furthermore, they can be assumed to be CSS codes (see, e.g.,~\cite{ashikhmin2001asymptotically}).
+\paragraph*{\textbf{A good error-correcting code}.} Let $\{ Q_k \}$ be an explicit family of quantum error-correcting codes that are asymptotically good.
+By explicit, we mean that there is a uniform family of polynomial-size circuits for encoding and decoding (which includes error-correction).
+By asymptotically good, we mean that each $Q_k$ is a $[[n,k,d]]$ code with $n = O(k)$ and $d = \Omega(n)$.
+An example of such a code is given in Appendix~\ref{sec:good_code}.

-\paragraph*{\textbf{Getting an error-corrected circuit}.} We now describe a circuit transformation $C \mapsto C'$ such that deciding whether $C \in L_{yes}$ or $C \in L_{no}$ is equivalent to deciding whether $C'$ is a {\em yes} instance or a {\em no} instance.
+\paragraph*{\textbf{Getting an error-corrected circuit}.} We now describe a polynomial time reduction that transforms an input $\QMA$-verification circuit $C$ into an equivalent circuit $C'$ such that deciding whether $C \in L_{yes}$ or $C \in L_{no}$ is equivalent to deciding whether $C'$ is a {\em yes} instance or a {\em no} instance.
 Let $k$ denote the number of qubits that $C$ acts on, and assume without loss of generality that the size of $C$ is at most $k$ (if not, then simply pad $C$ with unused ancilla qubits so that this is the case).
-Let $Q = Q_k$ be the CSS code from the family above that encodes $n$ logical qudits into $n = O(k)$ physical qudits.
+Let $Q = Q_k$ be the $[[n,k,d]]$ code from the family above that encodes $k$ logical qubits into $n = \alpha k$ physical qubits and has distance $d = \beta n$ for some universal constants $\alpha, \beta > 0$.

-Let $V$ be the unitary encoding circuit for $Q$: for an $k$-qudit message $\ket{\psi}$, it maps $\ket{\psi} \ket{0}$ to an $n$ qudit codeword.
-Since $Q$ is an explicit CSS code, $V$ can be computed by a circuit of size at most $n (n - k) \leq n^2$ (see, e.g., ~\cite{gottesman_1997}).
-We can also run $V$ in reverse as well; the unitary $V^\dagger$ maps the codespace to two registers: message and ancillas.

-Consider the circuit $C'$ that acts on $n = O(k)$ input qudits. \begin{enumerate} \item Apply $V$ to the input. \item Apply the identity gate $K$ times. \item Apply $V^\dagger$ to the input. \item Apply the circuit $C$ to the first $n$ qudits\footnote{Even though $C$ is supposed to act on $(\CC^2)^{\otimes n}$ rather than $(\CC^q)^{\otimes n}$, we will assume that the gates act non-trivially only on a two-dimensional subspace of each qudit.}. \end{enumerate} Let $T_C$ and $T_V$ denote the number of gates in $C$ and $V$, respectively.
-We will set $K = 2 T_V + T_C$ so that